-A. Director is appointed by the full LCCMR.
+A. The director is appointed by the full LCCMR.

-- Authorized to hire, fire, organize, supervise and otherwise administer the regular staff, within the budget and staffing limit authorized by the LCCMR and subject to LCC guidelines. - 2.
+- Authorized to hire, fire, organize, supervise, and otherwise administer the regular staff, within the budget and staffing limit authorized by the LCCMR and subject to LCC guidelines. - 2.
 Authorized to hire temporary staff and interns outside the limits above, subject to budget availability.
-Where significant budget adjustment is necessary for same, Director consults with the Executive Committee. - Authorized to carry out the LCCMR advisory role to the Legislature and to administer all LCCMR affairs. - 4.
-Brings to attention of Co-Chair(s) and or LCCMR, matters relevant to LCCMR programs. - 5.
+Where significant budget adjustment is necessary for same, the director consults with the executive committee. - 3.
+Authorized to carry out the LCCMR advisory role to the Legislature and to administer all LCCMR affairs. - 4.
+Brings to attention of chair(s) and/or LCCMR matters relevant to LCCMR programs. - 5.
 Administers the LCCMR budget.
 Reviews for approval all non-member expenses.
-Authorized to make minor corrections consistent with an approved work program.

-- 6. Responsible for constant review of current programs. - 7.
-Responsible for maintaining communications with private sector, federal, state and local government agencies. - 8.
+Authorized to make minor corrections consistent with an approved work plan. - 6.
+Responsible for constant review of current programs. - 7.
+Responsible for maintaining communications with private sector, federal, state, and local government agencies. - 8.
 Responsible for preparations required for all meetings. - 9.
-Provides staff requirements for subcommittees and LCCMR. - 10.
-Exclusive liaison between consultants and Co-Chair(s), LCCMR and subcommittees thereof. - 11.
-Administers all activities necessary regarding the Oil Overcharge money, Great Lakes Protection Account or other funding sources as appropriate. - 12.
-Authorized to approve minor work program changes during a biennium which will help achieve the intended effect of any project.
-Significant work program amendments, judged by relative size of the proposed amendment or by the significance of the impact on the intended effect of the program, must be referred to LCCMR for approval. - 13.
+Provides staffing required for subcommittees and LCCMR.

+- 10. Serves as exclusive liaison between consultants and chair(s), LCCMR, and subcommittees thereof. - 11.
+Administers all activities necessary regarding the Oil Overcharge money, Great Lakes Protection Account, or other funding sources as appropriate. - 12.
+Authorized to approve minor work plan changes during a biennium which will help achieve the intended effect of any project.
+Significant work plan amendments, judged by relative size of the proposed amendment or by the significance of the impact on the intended effect of the plan, must be referred to LCCMR for approval. - 13.
 Assign responsibility and delegates authority to other staff as appropriate.